dennis-every/budget-app/README.md

 # 📖 Budget app <a name="budget-app"></a>

 A mobile web application built with Ruby on Rails where users can manage their budget; users can list expenses associated with a category and see how much money they've spent and on what.

+# 💻 Demo <a name="demo"></a>

+- A live version of this app can be found at: https://budget-app-4q8x.onrender.com/
+- A short video presentation of the app can be found here: https://youtu.be/_R0fUD80M-s

 ## 🛠 Built With <a name="built-with"></a>